Dumitru C. Moruzi: The "sociological" novelist

 Pribegi în țară răpită was written with noted documentary contributions by Ion Pelivan, the Bessarabian activist.
 It is, in part, an answer to Pavel Krushevan's own novel, Millions, and a homage to Bessarabia on the centennial of her incorporation into Russia.
 The Moruzis, including Dumitru's brother Alexandru, appear as the Mavrocosta clan, and the novel delves into their political convictions and intimate affairs.
-The book also fictionalizes events relating to the Keșcos and to Bessarabian anarchist Zamfir Arbore; the latter had been acquainted with, and protected by, the author's father.
+The book also fictionalizes events relating to the Keșcos and Bessarabian anarchist Zamfir Arbore; the latter had been acquainted with, and protected by, the author's father.
 Constantin Moruzi appears both as himself and as the Mavrocosta patriarch (the two are brothers-in-law).
 Here, Russification is depicted in more serious tones, having led to the wholesale import of customs and created new pidgin dialects.
 Mavrocosta finds himself torn between his loyalty to Russia and his Moldavian patriotism.
 The author's conservatism is again on display, targeting revolutionary ideologies.
 For instance, Moruzi praises the rationality and ethos of social democracy, opposing them to Russian nihilism.

 In addition to Iorga, Moruzi's writings also drew notice from A. D. Xenopol and Gheorghe Cardaș, who welcomed his affection for Bessarabia and its past, as well as for nature.
 Radu Rosetti, Iorga's rival at Viața Romînească, also acknowledged Moruzi as a "writer of talent", his technique "clear and beautiful".
 According to Eugen Lovinescu, Moruzi and Rosetti alike were in a line of great Moldavian raconteurs, alongside Gheorghe Sion.
 Critic Mariana Conta-Kernbach praises Moruzi's "flowing and somber style", listing him as one of the neo-classicists in succession to his father's revolutionary-and-optimistic generation.
 George Călinescu only wrote a brief note about him, setting down an incorrect birth year; Petre V. Haneș, in his 1942 study of Bessarabian writers, devotes much more ample space to analyzing the works of Moruzi.
 Other commentators note that his novels in particular have a certain Russian influence, probably from the author's reading of Ivan Turgenev and Leo Tolstoy.
 Ideology seeps into Pribegi în țară răpită and, prompting literary historian Gheorghe Bezviconi to suggest that its "useless, entirely valueless, dialogues" be stripped from future editions.
 According to Bezviconi, the more descriptive parts are "exquisite".
-Contrarily, Lovinescu assess that, in Moruzi's work, fiction was "kept to a minimum, and it is actually the only aspect that annoys the reader."
+Contrarily, Lovinescu assesses that, in Moruzi's work, fiction was "kept to a minimum, and it is actually the only aspect that annoys the reader."
 Voncu also argues that "although not a great literary talent, [Moruzi] was a cultural and political consciousness."